loganmarchione/loganmarchione.com/content/posts/2021/02/migrating-from-wordpress-to-hugo/index.md

 # Things I'm losing

 - Comments - This is the thing I will miss the most.
 I really liked the comments and interacting with my readers, but spam was a constant problem.
 I have archived the comments on the pages that had them, but won't be accepting new comments.
 I was considering Disqus, but heard bad things about privacy as well as speed.
-- Analytics - I was using a self-hosted instance of [Matomo](https://matomo.org/), but will probably remove that because I'm removing PHP and MariaDB from the server.
-I may switch to something privacy-respecting like [Plausible](https://plausible.io/) or [Fathom](https://usefathom.com/).
+- Analytics - ~~I was using a self-hosted instance of [Matomo](https://matomo.org/), but will probably remove that because I'm removing PHP and MariaDB from the server.
+I may switch to something privacy-respecting like [Plausible](https://plausible.io/) or [Fathom](https://usefathom.com/).~~ I setup Plausible, read about it [here](/2021/03/analytics-with-hugo/)!

 # To-do